philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Convert container to a component, log lifecycle methods
-* connect am/pm buttons to container functions
-* Switch am/pm by click
-* Add is pm to state, set by time of day in component did mount
 * change am/pm color using global style

 * Convert change button to button